codio/knowledge/student-source/students/accessing-codio/paying.rst

 1. Open your course in your institution's LMS and locate the assignment your professor has shared.

 2. Click the assignment link.
-You will be redirected automatically to the **Codio Student Payment** window — no separate login or navigation is required.
+You will be redirected automatically to the **Codio Billing** page, no separate login or navigation is required.

+3. Review the subscription price and click **Subscribe**.

-3. In the payment window, follow the on-screen steps to complete your payment.
+4. In the payment window, follow the on-screen steps to complete your payment.

-4. Once payment is confirmed, you will be redirected directly to the assignment and can begin working immediately.
+5. Once payment is confirmed, you will be redirected directly to the assignment and can begin working immediately.

 Redeeming Code from Campus Bookstore